 - Plagiarism occurs when a student passes off as the student's own work, or copies without acknowledgment of its authorship, the work of any other person.

 - Collusion occurs when a student obtains the agreement of another person for a fraudulent purpose with the intent of obtaining an advantage in submitting an assignment or other work.

-The University's Plagiarism and Collusion in Assessment procedure is available at The Guide.
-Regulation 04.1(1) - General Misconduct and Regulation 04.1(2) - Academic Misconduct also contains important information regarding academic misconduct, including plagiarism and collusion.
+More information is available at Plagiarism and Collusion in Assessment procedure.
+Regulation 04.1(1) - General Misconduct and Regulation 04.1(2) - Academic Misconduct contains important information regarding academic misconduct, including plagiarism and collusion.
 Further guidance is also available in your Faculty Student Manual.